juiyangchang/CarND-Term1-Traffic-Sign/README.md

 ***GoogLeNet-Like***

-The GoogLeNet-Like looks like this the table below.
+The GoogLeNet-Like looks like the table listed below.
 It has some similarity with the structure in the [CVPR 2015 GoogLeNet paper](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf), but is by no means as powerful as the GoogLeNet.
 I didn't train a deeper network as I did the training on my laptop.

-The convolutional layer includes convolution, batch normalization and relu activation.
+The convolution layer includes convolution, batch normalization and relu activation.
 Batch normalization is known to make the joint distribution of preactivation of different neurons less eclipical, thus helping the progress of gradient descent.
+If not specified, I always use `'SAME'` padding in convolutional and pooling layers.

 Batch normalization is also applied to the fully connected layer.
-If not specified, I always use `'SAME'` padding in convolutional and pooling layers.
+A typcical fully connected layer includes matrix multiplication, batch normalization and neuronal activation.
+I would specify the type of activation function used in the table entry for the fully connected layer.
+Here the only fully connected layer has linear activation, its activation is further fed into softmax function for making predicitions.

 The inception module has four paths: 1x1, 3x3, 5x5 and max pooling.
-In the table, # 1x1 indicates the depth of the 1x1 convolution path.  # 3x3 reduce and # 5x5 reduce are the depth of the 1x1 convolution layers applied prior to the 3x3 and 5x5 convolutionaly layers.
+In the table, # 1x1 indicates the depth of the 1x1 convolution path.  # 3x3 reduce and # 5x5 reduce are the depths of the 1x1 convolution layers applied prior to the 3x3 and 5x5 convolution layers.
 The max pooling path applies 3x3 max pooling with stride 1, followed by a 1x1 convolutional layer (which is called pool proj) in the table.
 The output depth of the inception module is # 1x1 + # 3x3 + # 5x5 + # pool proj